-- Annual meeting of Baltic Gender took place at the end of May in Helsinki.
+- Second annual meeting of Baltic Gender took place at the end of May 2017 in Helsinki.
 About 30 project members attended this meeting, which focused on implementation of GEPs, national legislations and indicators.

 - Baltic Gender gave an oral presentation at EGU General Assembly 2017 in session EOS8 - Promoting and supporting equality of opportunities in geosciences.

-- Baltic Gender Data Management Plan Pdf version available now to download.
+- Baltic Gender Data Management Plan is available now to download.

-- The Advisory Board of Baltic Gender is set up and ready to give the project support during its lifetime.
-The AB will be overseeing the progress of the project and will give its recommendations after every annual meeting.
+- Advisory Board of Baltic Gender is set up and ready to give the project support during its lifetime.
+The AB oversees the progress of the project and gives its recommendations after every annual meeting.

 - Baltic Gender started with a kick-off meeting in October 2016.

 Marine Science and Technology is traditionally a male-dominated field, with a significant lack of women in leadership positions.
 Therefore, there is an urgent need for change.
 Baltic Gender responds to the need of harvesting the whole capacity of men and women alike at all levels of research and in the technology teams to tackle the various challenges lying ahead in the marine environment.